Skip to main content

 Eligible Property Types

 Single-family residences — The most straightforward property type.
 Detached homes, townhomes, and PUDs (planned unit developments) typically qualify without issue.
 Condominiums — Warrantable condos qualify with most lenders.
-Non-warrantable condos (those that don’t meet Fannie Mae guidelines) are also eligible with many bank statement lenders—a key advantage over conventional financing.
+Non-warrantable condos (those that don’t meet Fannie Mae guidelines) are also eligible with many lenders offering self-employed mortgages—a key advantage over conventional financing.
 2-4 unit properties — Duplexes, triplexes, and fourplexes qualify, whether owner-occupied or investment.
 Rental income from other units may help with qualification.
 Rural properties — Homes on acreage typically qualify, though very large parcels (40+ acres) may face restrictions or require additional review.

 Property Types with Restrictions